Deployment

 && apt-get update \

-&& apt-get install -y --no-install-recommends default-mysql-client-core postgresql-client
+&& apt-get install -y --no-install-recommends default-mysql-client postgresql-client \

-# Copy Ruby code into Docker instance.
+# Copy the application code into the image.

 COPY . .